 The Well (Chapel and Chaplaincy Centre)

 This is the round building situated by the lake.
 The Well is open weekdays and you are welcome to drop in anytime.
 This is a space for all our students to come and spend time in a place of peace and to meet and socialise with other students.
 There are tea and coffee making facilities here and a small garden to enjoy.
-The Well is a place that promotes well-ness and is home to ‘Living Well’ creative projects and exhibitions, a space for music rehearsals and a venue for community activities.
+The Well is a place that promotes wellbeing and is home to ‘Living Well’ creative projects and exhibitions, a space for music rehearsals and a venue for community activities.
 It is also a place where you can engage with social justice issues, such as Fairtrade, climate change and equality.
 Alongside these things The Well remains a setting for spiritual reflection and prayer rooted in the Methodist tradition, which is the founding body of Southlands College, and is a space that gently invites people to think about questions of faith.

 These are located on the ground floor of Queen’s Building (QB).
 The prayer rooms are accessible with your ID card throughout the day, and people of all faiths are very welcome to use them.
 Each room provides space to pray, relax, read, and contemplate.
 These rooms are rooted in the Islamic tradition and therefore there is a dedicated space for brothers in room QB054, and for sisters in QB029 and QB055.
 There are also prayer rooms located at Froebel College, Digby Stuart College and Whitelands College.
 Please see the Chaplaincy website for further details and a map.
 Friday Jummu’ah prayer takes place on campus for Muslims, as well as a vast array of activities that includes the wider community.
 For further details please see our social media platforms or email Sabiha (Muslim Chaplain).

 Islamic prayer rooms have prayer mats available and copies of the Holy Quran (left) and Ablution facilities (right) can be found on campus.